SirSeim/CMSI-386/README.md

 Notes and possibly code from CMSI 386 with Matt Brown

 ```
-⌘-F or ⌃-F is your friend
+⌘F or ⌃F is your friend
 ```